wwwhtml/mvt-pegasus-spyware-checker-tutorial/README.md

 <code>mkdir -p /home/x/Desktop/decrypted-backup </code><br>
 <br>
 Now let's decrypt the backup.
 The password set during the backup process is now needed.
 When done, the decrypted files will be in "decrypted-backup" folder.:<br>
-<code>mvt-ios decrypt-backup -d /home/x/Desktop/backup-decrypted. /home/x/Desktop/backup</code><br>
+<code>mvt-ios decrypt-backup -d /home/x/Desktop/decrypted-backup /home/x/Desktop/backup</code><br>
 <br>
-* If the decryptor can't find the source folder, add the iPhone's UDID number as the last directory on the path, syntax: /home/x/Desktop/backup/UDID.
+If mvt-ios can't find the source folder, you may need to add the iPhone's UDID number as the last directory on the path, syntax: /home/x/Desktop/backup/UDID.
 Use this command to find the iPhone's UDID:<br>
 <code>ideviceinfo | grep UniqueDeviceID</code><br>
 <br>
 Change directory:<br>